a5hik/angular-highcharts/README.md

 angular-dynamic-form
 ====================

-An Angular App that builds forms forms dynamically from JSON files.
+Angular Highcharts Integration, where reports are configurable dynamically from JSON files which controls the Form.